 5. Poppies Cafe, Twizel

-Set amongst the Southern Alps and just a stone’s throw from Mt Cook this family friendly spot describes themselves as contemporary and funky.
-With extensive gardens, Poppies is alfresco dining at it’s best.
+Set amongst the Southern Alps and just a stone’s throw from Mt Cook this family friendly spot describes itself as contemporary and funky.
+With extensive gardens, Poppies is alfresco dining at its best.
 Serving breakfast, lunch and dinner and being fully licensed, Poppies couldn’t be any more accommodating.
-Serving up Canterbury lamb rack, fillet steak and lamb curry to name a few, this local secret prides itself on using locally sourced ingredients.
+Serving up Canterbury lamb rack, fillet steak and lamb curry to name a few.

 7. Wharekauhau, Wairarapa